sugarvoid/down-mail/readme.md

 Demons will throws skulls at player.
 Rocks will fall from the top.
-Missing a letter will cause a twiswter to spawn, lower player mobility for a short time.
+Missing a letter will cause a twister to spawn, lower player mobility for a short time.

 ## Progress